louisgillies/get_shorty/README.md

 ### As a rails plugin
   script/plugin install git://github.com/playgood/get_shorty.git

-Then in the model that you want to add a short url to
+Then in the model that you want to add a short url to - this model must have a `short_url` column (this is the default but can be customised see options below)

     Class ModelName
       include GetShorty
       has_short_url
     end

 has_short_url by default relies on the [Bitly](http://bit.ly/ "Bitly") API to shorten urls
 You need to register with Bitly to get a login and api_key.
 This needs to be set in a rails initializer to allow the Bitly provider to connect to your api account.

+In your initializer

+    Bitly::Config.set do |config|
+      config.login = "my_bitly_login"
+      config.api_key = "BLAH_BLAH_BLAH"
+    end

+or with a yaml file with the api_key and login keys.

+  api_key: "R_150637558220e8a5b0c8c3ca90d58c65"
+  login: "my_bitly_login"

+    Bitly::Config.set do |config|
+      config.config_file = File.join(Rails.root, "path/to/config/file")
+    end

 Or

 You can roll out your own shortening provider - all it has to do is respond to the shorten method.
-This can then be set using has_short_url option :shortening_service For example:
+This can then be set using has_short_url option :shortening_service

+For example:
-  `Class ModelName
+    Class ModelName
       include GetShorty

       has_short_url :shortening_service => MyShortener
-  end`
+    end

 _This assumes you have defined a Class `MyShortener` which respond to the method `shorten` with the parameter url_

+## Integration

+  To try to keep the design of this plugin / gem clean and allow for future integration into more ruby frameworks there are no automatic hooks or callbacks to trigger the shortening service.

+  You will have to add these yourself.

+  For example in rails

+    Class ModelName
+      include GetShorty
+      has_short_url

+      after_create :set_short_url
+    end

+  This allows you more flexibility than adding callbacks into the plugin.
+For example you may want to process the api calls to bitly out of process using delayed_job or something similar.

 ## Note on Patches/Pull Requests

 * Fork the project.